aliotako/Phase-1API/README.md

 Click on a game card to view further details about that game Click on the "Toggle Dark Mode" button to switch between light mode and dark mode

-This project required:
+_This project required:_
-● All interactions handled asynchronously and use json communication format ● Must run on a single page
++ All interactions handled asynchronously and use json communication format
++ Must run on a single page
-● Use at least 3 distinct event listeners that enable interactivity ● Return a collection of at least 5 objects, with each having 3 attributes ● Implement at least 1 array iteration using array methods
++ Use at least 3 distinct event listeners that enable interactivity
++ Return a collection of at least 5 objects, with each having 3 attributes

-Images:
++ Implement at least 1 array iteration using array methods

+_Images:_
 Website logo made by Kirill.
 Colour editing by moi

 Thanks to: